Undergraduate Course: Atmospheric Dynamics (METE10001)

 |Additional Information (Assessment)

-The student will answer a series of tutorial style questions and perform calculations.
-Detailed information on the assessment will be provided in class.
+The student will use web-resources to answer a series of tutorial style questions and perform calculations.
+Detailed information on the tutorial will be provided in class and the students will have the opportunity to ask questions in one of the tutorial slots before the hand-in.
 Since tutorial style questions also form part of the exam this will provide feedback that will aid with exam preparation.

 ||Hours & Minutes

 On completion of this course, the student will be able to: